-Path to the Pbench Agent configuration file.
+-C, --config PATH Path to the Pbench Agent configuration file.
 This option is required if not provided by the PBENCH_AGENT_CONFIG environment variable.

-'''

-[-g, --group, --groups] <group>

-'''

-Registers the trigger in the <group>.
+-g, --group, --groups <group> Registers the trigger in the <group>.
 If no group is specified, the default group is assumed.

-'''

---start-trigger <string>

-[To be supplied]
+--start-trigger STR [To be supplied]

---stop-trigger <string>

-[To be supplied]
+--stop-trigger STR [To be supplied]

-'''